We have an exciting, new Shift coming to you in 2019! There will be a lot of these!

 In the photo above, Gold Peak tea is a Coke product, and this is co-merchandised with Powerade.

-These are displays with Coke product and specific signs that promote Summer with friends, US Women's Soccer, or Stranger Things!
+These are displays with Coke product and specific signs that promote sharing a Coke or NFL Football!

 Aisle Training (Warm Aisles, Cold Aisle Doors, Open Air Coolers)